 Automating your shortlisting process with an Applicant Tracking System (ATS) can help you impartially filter out the most promising candidates.
 You can make use of the screening tools embedded within your chosen ATS to identify candidates with the strongest skill sets.

 By adopting this approach, you eliminate the influence of personal opinions about specific candidates and concentrate solely on the information relevant to the job requirements.
-The act of shortlisting candidates based on specific criteria is a significant step toward enhancing diversity in your hiring process.
+The act of shortlisting candidates based on specific criteria is a significant step toward enhancing inclusion and diversity in your hiring process.

 Diversifying Talent Pipelines